-Learn how to make a DIY Train Valentine Box out of basic household items and just a few festive holiday embellishments!
+See how to make a DIY Valentine’s Day card box out of basic household items and a few fun embellishments!

-DIY Valentine Box: All Aboard the Love Train!
+DIY Valentine’s Day Card Box: All Aboard the Love Train!

-Since Rowan has been obsessed with trains for most of his young life, he of course chose a choo-choo for his desired theme…and it had to be ALL ABOUT LOVE.
+Since Rowan has been obsessed with trains for most of his young life (I even turned one of his toy trains into the cuuuutest DIY Christmas ornament), he of course chose a choo-choo for his desired theme…and it had to be ALL ABOUT LOVE.

-One of the best things about this upcycled Valentine box is that I only purchased a few inexpensive items specifically for this project (mostly from Dollar Tree), so it was about $5 of new stuff.
-That’s it!:
+One of the best things about this upcycled Love Train Valentine’s Day card box is that I only purchased a few inexpensive items specifically for this project (mostly from Dollar Tree), so it was about $5 of new stuff.

-The rest of the items I either already had in my craft stash or I found while rummaging through closets or the kitchen (sometimes it pays to be a hoarder):
+The rest of the items I either already had in my craft stash or I found while rummaging through closets or the kitchen.

 - Empty cardboard boxes and tubes